pstevovski/express-app-cli/src/templates/default/src/services/README.md

 Write your business logic in the **services** that you create in this folder, so your route controllers will be concise, easy to read and understand, and easy to test.

+> **NOTE**: The example is in vanilla JavaScript.
+If you're using TypeScript, you probably already know what to do :)

 Example:
 ```js
 // An example of a Service for creating new users - UsersService.js